pingcap/docs/tidb-cloud/tidb-cloud-encrypt-cmek.md

 2. Click **Encryption Access** to enter the encryption management page of the project.
 3. Click **Create Encryption Key** to enter the key creation page.
 4. The key provider only supports AWS KMS.
 You can choose the region where the encryption key is used.
-5. Copy and save JSON file as ROLE-TRUST-POLICY.JSON，This file describes the trust relationship.
-Please add this trust relationship to the key policy of AWS KMS.
-Please refer to [Key policies in AWS KMS](https://docs.aws.amazon.com/zh_cn/kms/latest/developerguide/key-policies.html).
+5. Copy and save the JSON file as `ROLE-TRUST-POLICY.JSON`.
+This file describes the trust relationship.
+6. Add this trust relationship to the key policy of AWS KMS.
+For more information, refer to [Key policies in AWS KMS](https://docs.aws.amazon.com/zh_cn/kms/latest/developerguide/key-policies.html).
-6. Fill in the Key ARN obtained from AWS KMS.
+7. Fill in the Key ARN obtained from AWS KMS.
-7. Click **Create** to complete the creation of the key.
+8. Click **Create** to finish creating the key.

 </div>
 <div label="Use API" value="api">